 Will my personal information be confidential?

 The data you provide will be treated in accordance with the Health Research Authority (HRA).
-Your name, date of birth, address and telephone number will be kept confidential and will only be available to the research team.
+Your name and contact details will be kept confidential and will only be available to the research team.

 Where will my information be stored?